nuejs/nue/packages/nuejs.org/docs/index.md

 The code you writing now is something that all developers can understand — now and in the future.
 There is no fear of becoming outdated because these standards are forever.

-Learn the power of CSS and stay relevant for the decades to come.
+Learn [the power of modern CSS](css-best-practices.html) and stay relevant for the decades to come.

 ### Easy customer handoff